ethantsaox/JobFlow/README.md

 ## **🎯 Project Overview**

-**JobFlow** is a comprehensive job search intelligence platform I built to transform my job hunting process from reactive to data-driven.
+**JobFlow** is a comprehensive job search intelligence platform I built with the help of AI to transform my job hunting process from reactive to data-driven.
 The system combines a full-stack application for tracking applications with an advanced analytics dashboard for market insights.

 **Key Achievement:** Tracked 80+ applications across 86 companies, performing in-depth analysis using advanced SQL queries and through Tableau dashboards.